ogencoglu/OpenFinland/README.md

 #### Detection of Trolls from Discussion Forums

 Many forums suffer the presence of trolls.
 Troll activities include posting wrong or irrelevant information, insulting, posting irrelevant images (especially pornography).
-Automatic detection of such activities rely both on text analysis and image analysis algorihms.
+Automatic detection of such activities rely both on text analysis and image analysis algorithms.
 Here is a discussion about bugs on Suomi24:

 http://keskustelu.suomi24.fi/t/5173609/lutikka-vieraana